This might seem like an odd and not exactly the correct question but a lot of parents ask what is the best age for kids to start ice skating.

-In the end, Johnny Weir won the US National title three times, a bronze medal at 2008 Worlds, finished 5th at 2006 Olympics and 6th at 2010 Olympics.
+In the end, Johnny Weir won the US National title three times, a bronze medal at 2008 Worlds, finished 5th at 2006 Olympics and 6th at the 2010 Olympics.

 Adam Rippon is yet another American male skater in this list of the figure skaters who started late.
 Adam was 10 years old when his mom brought him to the ice rink.
 9 years after he began skating, Rippon won the 2008 Junior World Championships.
 At that competition, Adam came up ahead of the Russian skater Artem Borodulin (he was skating since he was 5), Kevin Reynolds (5 as well), Brandon Mroz (3,5 years old) and Florent Amodio (4 years old).
 In the end, Adam Rippon won a bronze medal in the figure skating team event at the 2018 Olympic Games.

 Chris Knierim is an American pair skater, he started skating at age 12.
-With his partner and wife Alexa, they are a two-time US National champions and 2018 Olympics bronze medalists in the team event.
+With his partner and wife Alexa, they are two-time US National champions and 2018 Olympics bronze medalists in the team event.

 Petri Kokko is a former competitive ice dancer from Finland.
 Kokko like most Finnish guys used to play hockey but started taking figure skating lessons at the age of 14.
 He became the 1995 European champion, silver medalist at the 1995 World Championships, and twice competed at the Olympic Games.